The End of the Road for Bulk Fields in Warped Randall-Sundrum Braneworlds: Local sum rules for bulk fields in arbitrary dimensions

 \subsection{Consequences for bulk fields}

-We now extend our analysis to include, in addition to the background-generating source, the presence of matter fields propagating in the bulk.
-These bulk fields contribute nontrivially to the energy--momentum tensor and can interact with the geometry through the warp factor and curvature of the internal space.
-Their inclusion is essential for studying the localization properties of different types of fields, such as scalars, gauge fields, and fermions, and for understanding how the bulk dynamics influence the consistency conditions derived from the five-dimensional Einstein equations.
-By incorporating these additional sources, we can formulate generalized local constraints that govern the allowed configurations of matter fields in arbitrary-dimensional braneworld scenarios, providing a framework for determining which fields can be consistently confined to the brane while preserving the overall geometric and gravitational structure.
+We now extend our analysis to include, in addition to the vacuum sources, the presence of matter fields propagating in the bulk.
+It is important to emphasize that we do not treat the background geometry as a rigid manifold; rather, the metric components remain dynamic and are subject to the full backreaction of any additional matter content.
+By incorporating these bulk fields into the energy-momentum tensor, we investigate the dynamic interplay between matter and geometry through the warp factor and the internal space curvature.
+The resulting local consistency conditions should, therefore, be understood as integrability requirements dictated by the Einstein equations.
+They define the specific class of bulk sources whose backreaction is compatible with the existence of a warped-product spacetime given by the metric \eqref{metric}.
+This approach provides a rigorous framework for determining which field configurations can be consistently localized on the brane while allowing the geometry to respond dynamically to the bulk matter, ensuring that the overall gravitational structure remains self-consistent in arbitrary dimensions.

 Thus, we write the energy-momentum tensor in the form

 where $^{(b)}T_{MN}(x,y)$ is the energy momemtum tensor for the matter fields.
 To obtain the consistency conditions for the matter fields, we assume that $^{(v)}T_{MN}(y)$ corresponds to the source responsible for generating the background geometry.
 In addition, we make use of the local tensorial equations derived in the previous section.